 The Group is currently managing a number of claims and a voluntary mediation process in relation to construction contracts.
-The Directors are of the opinion that disclosure of any further information relating to these claims and mediation process would be prejudicial to the interests of the Group.
-At 30 June 2022 the Group was also managing an arbitration process in relation to a construction contract.
-Subsequent to the year end these proceedings have been terminated as further disclosed in note 29.
+The directors are of the opinion that disclosure of any further information relating to these claims and mediation process would be prejudicial to the interests of the Group.